Subgroups of Clifford algebras: Prospects for unification

 At a philosophical level, the suggestion that the strong force is essentially describing the quantum structure of space relates closely to Einstein's approach \cite{GR1,GR2,GR3} to gravity, namely that gravity is not so much a force as a description of the shape of spacetime on a macroscopic scale.
 At a mathematical level, the use of $Cl(3,3)$ and the spin group $Spin(3,3)\cong SL(4,\mathbb R)$ may possibly be related to the use of $GL(4,\mathbb R)$ in some modern approaches to general relativity \cite{GL4R1,GL4R2}.
 But these superficial observations are a far cry from actually unifying the theories of general relativity and particle physics.

 A first remark is that in $Cl(3,3)$ there are many ways to find two copies of $SL(4,\mathbb R)$ that commute with each other.
 Therefore one could in principle use one copy of $SL(4,\mathbb R)$ for particle physics and the other for general relativity, simply placed side-by-side and not interacting with each other.
-Neither copy is equal to the spin group $Spin(3,3)$, but they are obtained from the Clifford algebra by suitable projections.
-The choice of projection is determined by the choice of Clifford algebra structure, or more specifically, by the top degree of the Clifford algebra.
+Neither copy is equal to the spin group $Spin(3,3)$, and neither of them respects the Clifford algebra structure, but they are obtained by suitable projections, defined by the pseudoscalar.

 One could try to use the standard particle physics projections with $1\pm \gamma_5$, but the above discussion suggests that projections with $1\pm \gamma_0$ are likely to be more useful in this context.
 This reflects the fact that general relativity describes a gravity that depends on total energy ($\gamma_0$) rather than on rest mass ($\gamma_5$).
 If one tries to use both pairs of projections together, one runs into problems because $\gamma_0$ and $\gamma_5$ do not commute with each other.
 Whatever choice of projections we make, the splitting of $Cl(3,3)$ into two copies of $4\times 4$ real matrices is a symmetry-breaking of the kind I have been discussing, down to $Cl(3,2)$.
 Further symmetry-breaking down to a single copy of $4\times 4$ real matrices can be achieved by going to $Cl(3,1)$ or $Cl(2,2)$.